railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/channel.rst

 Through :menuselection:`Sales --> Configuration --> Leads & Opportunities --> Partner Grade`, you can create partner grades to classify your partners, such as Gold Partner, Silver Partner, Ready Partner.
 These grades will be used to determine who gets assigned which kind of opportunities.

 Assign the grades to the partners on the `Geo Localization` tab of the Customer form.
 Also assign a `Weight` to determine the probability of assigning opportunities to a partner.
-The weight might for instance be the amount that the partner pays for his channel partner contract.
+The weight might for instance be how much the partner pays for their channel partner contract.

 How can you tell OpenERP to geolocalize an opportunity?